GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-30 01:31:18 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-30 02:15:58 IST

 Current Weather in Coimbatore:
-Temperature: 25.89 °C
+Temperature: 24.88 °C
-Condition: broken clouds
+Condition: haze